12 Most Wonderful Waterfalls in New Zealand© NZPocketGuide.com

 Who Doesn’t Like a Good Waterfall?

-Of course, with some many waterfalls across the country, it’s a tough task to feature only a few.
-The great thing about many of the waterfalls in New Zealand is that they are easy to access just off the side of many of New Zealand’s main state highways.
+Of course, with so many waterfalls across the country, it’s a tough task to feature only a few.
+The great thing about many of the waterfalls in New Zealand is that they are easy to access just off the side of the main state highways.
 Check the list below for some of the most stunning waterfalls in New Zealand.

-If mind-blowing land formations are your thing, visit our pages 22 Stunning Beaches in New Zealand and 11 Mind-Blowing Lakes in New Zealand.
-And as you can tell from our titles, we are fond of adjectives.
+If mind-blowing land formations are your thing, visit our 20 Stunning Beaches in New Zealand and 20 Mind-Blowing Lakes in New Zealand.
+As you can tell from our titles, we are fond of our adjectives.

 1. Sutherland Falls